2. Vision

 3.2 Painting

-3.2.1 For Nick, painting is not an illustration of ideas but another form of thought.
+3.2.1 For Nick, painting is a process, a practice, and a form of thought.
 The canvas becomes a space where consciousness and gesture merge, where thought does not precede the image but emerges with it, generating new non-discursive meanings.

 3.2.3 Nick considers painting as a conversation not only with himself but with the history of art, with past and present alike.